 This module provides an introduction to the properties of engineering materials including topics such as: chemical bonding and structure, mechanical properties, elasticity, viscoelasticity, creep, fatigue and fracture.
 The module also provides elements of mechanical and structural design using engineering materials.
 You’ll spend three hours in lectures per week studying for this module.

-This module introduces students to a range of knowledge and skills applicable to the management of waste.
+This module will help you develop the knowledge and skills needed for the successful management of waste.
 Increasingly, waste is viewed as a valuable resource that must be managed and utilised effectively to minimise environmental impact.
-You will also study the development of legislation and how directives from the European Union impact on our daily lives will be covered.
-You’ll spend three hours in lectures per week studying for this module.

-This module is designed to give an introduction, in both theory and practice to the principles of analytical measurement.
-Particular emphasis of the module is towards quality control, quality assurance and accreditation and how these underpin the topic.
-You’ll spend nine hours in lectures, a one hour computing, and 13 hours in workshops per week.
+This module is designed to give you a theoretical and practical introduction to the principles of analytical measurement.
+Particular emphasis of the module is on quality control, quality assurance and accreditation.
+Teaching is delivered through a blend of lectures, practical workshops and computing sessions.

 Process Engineering Project